 Suitable for undergraduate / postgraduate students in medicine and biomedical sciences, neuroscience and psychology

-This programme is also rated highly as a refresher course and update by junior doctors in neurology, psychiatry and neurosurgery
+This programme is also rated highly as a refresher course and update by trainees and consultants in neurology, psychiatry and neurosurgery

 Online preparatory modules